 Constructed in the 1920s, the marvellously preserved former headquarters of the Bank of New South Wales speaks to a timeless marriage of old and new.
 Marble pillars bathed in natural light give this lobby a sense of enduring luxury that appeals to all variety of businesses.

-For Asian investors, the importance of the reception area cannot be understated.
-The notion of Mianzi, or ‘saving face’, is a cornerstone of Asian business etiquette, and relates directly to ensuring your lobby is up to scratch.
+For Asian investors, the importance of lobby design cannot be understated.
+The notion of Mianzi, or ‘saving face’, is a cornerstone of Asian business etiquette and relates directly to ensuring your lobby is up to scratch.